Huawei tones down long-term expansion target for enterprise sales

 Eric Xu, Huawei executive vice president and one of its rotating CEOs, also voiced frustration with security issues that are thwarting the Chinese company in the key U.S. telecoms equipment market.

-Xu said the company's enterprise unit, targeted for expansion as sales to telecoms operators turned sluggish, was aiming to boost sales to $10 billion by 2017, below a goal by Huawei executives last year of $15 billion.
+Xu said the company's enterprise unit, targeted for expansion as sales to telecoms operators turned sluggish, was aiming to boost sales to $10 billion (6 billion pounds) by 2017, below a goal by Huawei executives last year of $15 billion (9 billion pounds).
 The division posted 11.5 billion yuan ($1.9 billion) in sales last year.

-"If we can achieve $10 billion sales by 2017, that will be good enough for me," Xu told an analyst conference in Shenzhen, China, where the company is headquartered.
+"If we can achieve $10 billion (6 billion pounds) sales by 2017, that will be good enough for me," Xu told an analyst conference in Shenzhen, China, where the company is headquartered.

-He said $10 billion was a more realistic target after assessing the market situation more closely.
+He said $10 billion (6 billion pounds) was a more realistic target after assessing the market situation more closely.

 "We now have a deeper understanding of the market," he said.